Bel1301/apod_imagen/README.md

 - [NASA APOD API](https://api.nasa.gov/) for the daily astronomy content
-- [Solar System Scope](https://www.solarsystemscope.com/textures/) for Earth textures (CC BY 4.0)
+- [Solar System Scope](https://www.solarsystemscope.com/textures/) for Earth textures (CC BY 4.0) This project uses the public NASA APOD API.
+Astronomical images and content belong to their respective authors.
 ---

 ## 📬 Contact